List of awards and nominations received by Silverchair: ARIA Awards

 The ARIA Music Awards have been held annually in Australia since their inception in 1987.
-Silverchair holds the record for the most nominations by a group, with 49, and the most wins by any artist, with 21.
+Silverchair holds the record for the most nominations by a group, with 49, and the most wins by a group, with 21.
 Their breakthrough year was in 1995, winning five out of nine nominated awards, including Best New Talent, and Breakthrough Artist for both album and single categories.

 All five of their studio albums were nominated for Album of the Year, but they failed to win until nominated for their fifth album in 2007.
 The band won Single of the Year and Highest Selling Single twice in 1995 and 2007, and won Best Group and Best Rock Album twice in 2002 and 2007.
 They have also won the award for Best Cover Art twice in 1997 and 2002, and Engineer of the Year thrice in 1998, 1999 and 2002.
 Silverchair's most successful year was in 2007, winning six awards.